pollfish/docs/android/google-play.md

 6. Call Pollfish initialization function in onResume() of your Activity to activate Pollfish
 7. Update your privacy policy
 8. Set to **Release mode** and publish your app at any app store
+9. Request your account to get verified from Pollfish Dashboard

 > **Requirements:** Pollfish Android SDK works with Android 10 (2.3.3) and above.